AilabUdineGit/BeGan-KP-master/README.md

 # Keyphrase GAN with Bert Discriminator
 We are implementing a GAN architecture to generate high-quality Keyphrases (KPs) from scientific abstracts.
-Our work relies much on <a href="https://github.com/avinsit123/keyphrase-gan">Keyphrase-GAN</a> wich, in turn, uses the Generator from <a href = "https://github.com/kenchan0226/keyphrase-generation-rl"> keyphrase-generation-rl </a> and <a href = "https://github.com/memray/seq2seq-keyphrase-pytorch"> seq2seq-keyphrase-pytorch </a> .
+Our work starts from <a href="https://github.com/avinsit123/keyphrase-gan">Keyphrase-GAN</a> wich, in turn, uses the Generator from <a href = "https://github.com/kenchan0226/keyphrase-generation-rl"> keyphrase-generation-rl </a> and <a href = "https://github.com/memray/seq2seq-keyphrase-pytorch"> seq2seq-keyphrase-pytorch </a> .
-Our contribution is the introduction of a Bert Discriminator.
+We introduce a novel Bert Discriminator.

 Output of Discriminator is used to evaluate rewards for the Reinforcement Learning (RL) of the Generator.